+Ten years from now, our relationship with food will be lackluster due to the decline of food production and the demand for consumable meals of 7 billion people.
+Produce that was once available in grocery stores have now become scarce and unavailable for daily consumption.
 Instant Meal Replacement paves the way as the global diet.
 With bio-engineered products such as Nutri Ba, each person gains nutritional value at a low cost.
 With this worldwide shift in taste and harvesting, Nutri Ba solves the problem of feeding everyone, but raises a new desire: how much are you willing to pay for the real deal?

-Et Sens delivers three tiers of sensory experiences: 1) an olfactory kit to smell extracts from foods of the past; 2) a 3D printed cartridge to blend with your Nutri Ba meal printer; and finally, 3) a sample of the real food that has been farmed and engineered for our rekindled eating experience:
+In response to the neutralized meals made by Nutri Ba, Et Sens emerges as a new culinary service allows consumers to smell lost flavors of the past.
+It delivers three tiers of sensory experiences: 1) an olfactory kit to smell extracts from foods of the past; 2) a 3D printer cartridge to blend with your Nutri Ba meal printer; and finally, 3) a sample of the real food that has been farmed and engineered for our rekindled eating experience:

-Et Sens Dinner with guests, 2030
+Et Sens Dinner Party, 2027

 This work, along with Dump Dining, Probes, and Tak Tak, was presented at the Institute for the Future in Palo Alto, on April 26, 2017.
 I met with Sara Smith from the food futures lab interested in collaborating with other designers about the future of food.